mcembalest/sidzero/README.md

 # SID Zero

-SID (Synthetic Information Diffusion) is a robot like the [Open Interpreter O1](https://github.com/OpenInterpreter/open-interpreter), albeit with the unfortunate differences of having fewer capabilities and more of a malicious personality, and just being overall much worse.

-SID uses language models, multimodal models, and audio + visual I/O to chat with the user with awareness of their environment.
+SID Zero (Synthetic Information Diffusion v0.1) is a robot like the [Open Interpreter O1](https://github.com/OpenInterpreter/open-interpreter), albeit less capable and with a more malicious personality.
+It uses audio + visual I/O and language/multimodal models to chat with the user with awareness of their environment.

-The client maintains the user-robot interaction and runs the audio & visual I/O, while the server runs the language/multimodal models.

 # Setup

 ## Client

-We use a Raspberry Pi 4 with USB camera & microphone attachments.
+The client maintains the user-robot interaction and runs the audio & visual I/O. We use a Raspberry Pi 4, connect a webcam for visual input, a micrphone for audio input, and a monitor for visual display & audio output.

 ### Installation
 Install [ffmpeg](https://evermeet.cx/ffmeg/).
 Then, install client requirements: